Danson Tang

-He studied at Hsing Wu University majoring in English.
-Tang is able to converse in English, Mandarin Chinese and simple Cantonese due to previously working in Hong Kong.
+Danson Tang (唐禹哲 (Táng Yǔzhé)) is a Taiwanese model, actor and singer.

 Early life

-Danson Tang was born on 2 September 1984 in Keelung, Taiwan.
-The youngest of a two-child family, he has a sister four years older than him.
-At age fourteen his father suddenly died due to a work accident which left his mother to care for his sister and him alone.
-To make a living and pay for his sister's overseas education his mother had to leave home to find employment which left young Danson living alone at home.
-Occasionally relatives and neighbors would drop by to check in on him to make sure he was doing well.
-He has said the experience of being alone has left him hard to open up to others about his feelings.
+Tang was born on 2 September 1984, in Keelung, Taiwan.
+He has an elder sister who is four years older.
+When Tang was fourteen, his father died in a work-related accident, leaving his mother to care for him and his sister on her own.
+To support the family and fund his sister’s overseas education, Tang’s mother had to leave home to find work, leaving him to live alone.
+Relatives and neighbors occasionally checked in on him to ensure his well-being.
+Tang has stated that this experience of living alone made it difficult for him to open up to others about his feelings.

+Tang dropped out from Asia Eastern University of Science and Technology in 2006.
+He later studied at Hsing Wu University, majoring in English, until he dropped out.

 Career

 Pre-debut

 Tang was discovered while working part-time at a Japanese restaurant during his college years.
 His career started out as a commercial model and appearing on other artistes music videos.
 Some of his more popular early work included appearing in two music videos for Hong Kong pop duo Twins during the height of their popularity.